pybites/pybites.github.io-source/content/django-zip.md

 	from . import views

-	app_name = 'bites'
+	app_name = 'archive'
 	urlpatterns = [
 		path('download/', views.download, name='download')
 	]

-This will be the download endpoint we will write later in `views.py`.
-Let's first define a model to hold the code snippets.
+This will be the download endpoint that will serve the zipfile, we will write that code in a bit.
+First let's define the model (DB table) that will hold our code snippets.

 ## Create a Script model

-In our `archive` app we make a simple model which we will sync to a real DB table and it will hold code snippets:
+In our `archive` app we make this simple model and sync it to the DB:

 archive/models.py